RenatoMazzei/Origins2020/docs/index.md

 <img src="https://raw.githubusercontent.com/RenatoMazzei/Origins2020/master/pics/10.png" width="500" class="inline"/>

-The Moon may be the most well-known celestial object, however we are still in the dark as to how the Moon came to be, whether by a huge collision or another force altogether
+The Moon may be the most well-known celestial object, however we are still in the dark as to how the Moon came to be, whether by a huge collision or another force altogether.

 ## [Diamonds Are(n't?)
 Forever](https://prezi.com/view/EYNQleIuRVttUSUsgTql/)